-The rainy season can causes a number of problems for homeowners, including sewer backup.
+The rainy season can cause a number of problems for homeowners, including sewer backup.
 What happens if a sudden downpour or especially ferocious storm leaves you with inches or feet of water – potentially waste-water – in your basement?

 Here’s what you can do: